 Bergen County Voter Registration Application (Korean)

-If your address has recently changed or you will not be home (ex. overseas active duty military and their families, college students,
+you address has recently changed, or you will not be home (ex. overseas active duty military and their families, college students,

-etc.), contact the Superintendent of Elections right away for special instructions.
-The USPS is not permitted to automatically forward
+et cetera), contact the Superintendent of Elections for special instructions.
+The USPS is not permitted to autmatically forward

 ballots from your old address to your new address.
-Instead, it will be returned to the Office of the County Clerk.
+It will be returned to the Office of the County Clerk.
 If you have any

 questions, please call the Superintendent of Elections for assistance.